EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **House materials**: Sage 1856 and Wall et al. 2018, 53–54.
 **Details about Wilson family members and relationships**: NYSC 1855; USBC 1850, 1860; All Angels’ Church 1846–1858.
 **Mr. Wilson as sexton**: All Angels’ Church 1846–1858; Johnson 2023, 35–36, 45, 47, 61–62.
+**Photographs of the Wilson house's foundation and chimney bricks** discovered during the 2011 archaeological excavation: courtesy of the Institute for the Exploration of Seneca Village History (IESVH).
+**Photograph of iron roofing** discovered during the 2011 archaeological excavation: courtesy of the NYC Archaeological Repository: The Nan A. Rothschild Research Center, a project of the NYC Landmarks Preservation Commission.

 ### 7. Wilson Family House Artifacts